-Charles Drevna is leading the Fueling U.S. Forward campaign as President and CEO, and was until recently a Distinguished Senior Fellow at the Institute for Energy Research and a board member of the American Fuel & Petrochemical Manufacturers.
+Charles Drevna lead the Fueling U.S. Forward campaign as President and CEO until it was shuttered in 2017.
+Before that, he was a Distinguished Senior Fellow at the Institute for Energy Research and a board member of the American Fuel & Petrochemical Manufacturers.

 Drevna and James Mahoney were reportedly charged by the Koch brothers with developing and leading the new campaign to rebrand oil and gas and attack clean energy and electric vehicles.